 Jennifer Clark is Professor and Head of the City and Regional Planning Section at the Knowlton School in the College of Engineering at The Ohio State University.
-Dr. Clark is also a Visiting Professor of City and Regional Planning with the School of Business at the University of Stavanger in Norway.
-At Ohio State, Dr. Clark also holds a courtesy appointment with the Department of Geography.
+She is also a Visiting Professor of City and Regional Planning with the School of Business at the University of Stavanger in Norway.
+At Ohio State, she holds a courtesy appointment with the Department of Geography.